education@lctonstage.org

 Jeremy Kisling has taught, directed and performed for young people for over 30 years.
 He received his B.A. in Theatre Arts from the University of Northern Iowa and his M.F.A. in Drama and Theatre for Youth from the University of Texas at Austin.
 Jeremy has authored stage versions of Why Mosquitoes Buzz, Anansi the Spider, The Princess Who Lost her Hair and co-wrote The Ghosts of Pineville with Sara Turner.
 He was the recipient of the 2017 Sara Spencer Child Drama Award and the 2019 Tom Behm Award from the Southeastern Theatre Conference.
 He is a proud graduate of Leadership Lexington in 2019.
 Jeremy serves on the Board of Directors for Kentucky Theatre Association, Southeastern Theatre Conference and Lexington’s DiverCity Festival.
 He is honored to share his life with his wife, Amie Kisling and his wonderful son, Leo.
 Jeremy would encourage you to be brave and stretch your imagination everyday!
 Contact Jeremy at 859-254-4546 ext.
 227.

-Maddi is a recent college graduate from the University of Kentucky with a degree in Communication Studies.
-She is a Gold Medalist of The United States Figure Skating Association and is a figure skating instructor over at the Lexington Ice Center.
+Maddi graduated from the University of Kentucky with a degree in Communication Studies.
+She is a Double Gold Medalist of The United States Figure Skating Association and is a figure skating instructor over at the Lexington Ice Center.
 Maddi brings a unique blend of communication expertise and athletic achievements, and she is honored to showcase her diverse skills at Lexington Children’s Theatre!

 Laika Myers graduated with a Bachelor of Arts in Communication from Bowling Green State University with a specialization in Design and Technical Theatre.
 In her spare time, she loves to read and visit a new coffee shop; while on the clock, she loves to use her artistry to share the magic of theatre with young audiences!